-A Nutrient Credit Certificate represents an agreement between Natural England and a developer, stating that Natural England will provide a certain number of nutrient credits to the developer within a certain timescale, and demonstrate how the proposed development will be nutrient neutral.
+A Nutrient Credit Certificate represents an agreement between Natural England and a developer, stating that Natural England will provide a certain number of nutrient credits to the developer within a certain timescale, and demonstrate how the proposed development Page 15 of 19 Nutrient Neutrality and Nutrient Mitigation Scheme NE776 will be nutrient neutral.
 Once credits have been allocated to a development, a Nutrient Credit Certificate will be created and offered to the applicant.